 Give your child the opportunity to figure things out on their own, instead of running to help them as soon as they struggle.

-Just like allowing your child to fail, giving them the chance to figure things out is so important for teaching resilience to children.
+Just like allowing your child to fail, giving them problem solving opportunities is so important for teaching resilience to children.